 The PErfect Match - How our Family Survived Kidney Failure jenny at dapperhouse

 Almost a decade went by before Paul’s health began to decline.
-After numerous visits to the nephrology doctor it was determined that his kidneys had degraded at a more progressive rate than initially discussed.
-In March 2014, it was confirmed that Paul was in Stage 5 renal failure.
+After numerous visits to the nephrology doctor it was determined that his kidneys had degraded at a faster rate than initially thought.
+In March 2014, only ten years later, it was confirmed that Paul was in Stage 5 renal failure.

 It-is-difficult-to-realize-that-you-are-in-fact-only-one-number-in-a-huge-pool-of-people-just-like-you1-600x547